mohmakh/Car-Price-Predication/README.md

 # Car-Price-Predication
-This is a repo for predicting the price of a car.
+This is a Github repository for predicting the price of a car using linear regression.